-838 5.3.4 ACL provisioning
+5.3.4 ACL provisioning

 - During ACL provisioning, the Device establishes a secure connection to an AMS.
-The AMS - will instantiate or update Device ACLs according to the ACL policy. - The Device and AMS may establish an observer relationship such that when a change to - the ACL policy is detected; the Device is notified triggering ACL provisioning. - The AMS may digitally sign an ACL as part of issuing a /oic/sec/sacl Resource.
-The public - key used by Servers to verify the signature may be provisioned as part of credential - provisioning.
-A /oic/sec/cred Resource with an asymmetric key type or signed asymmetric - key type is used.
+The AMS - will instantiate or update Device ACLs according to the ACL policy.

+- 836 The AMS may digitally sign an ACL as part of issuing a /oic/sec/sacl Resource.
+The public - key used by Servers to verify the signature may be provisioned as part of credential - 838 provisioning.
+A /oic/sec/cred Resource with an asymmetric key type or signed - asymmetric key type is used.
 The PublicData Property contains the AMS's public key.